TownHallHQ/TownHall/README.md

 mode and then execute the HTTP server by running `cargo run` against the `server` crate.

+Remember to run `make stop` when you are done to shut down running containers and apply cleanup routines.

 **Manual**

 Before running any of the further commands, being database management or